Day 1Arrive in Rome, Italy

 Day 4Siena–San Gimignano–Greve–Montecatini

 Drive this morning to San Gimignano, one of Tuscany’s greatest attractions.
 Its medieval squares, town walls, streets, alleyways, and 14 towers make it unique.
 Next, into the very heart of the Chianti vineyards; watch out for names such as Castellina in Chianti, Badia, Gaiole, and Brolio, where classical Chianti wines are produced.
 Stop in Greve for some wine tasting at a local wine producer.
 Arrive in Montecatini in time to join the outing for an optional Tuscan dinner.
 (Breakfast)

 Day 5Montecatini–Excursion to Florence

 This Renaissance gem and city of the Medicis will keep you enthralled the entire day.
 Traffic is banned in part of the historic center so visitors can wander at leisure and admire the city’s timeless beauty in relative peace and quiet.
 Don’t miss out on the included walking tour with a Local Guide, which features most of the city highlights.
-You will see the Piazza Santa Croce; the beautiful Piazza Signoria; the Palazzo Vecchio and its courtyard; the Loggia dei Lanzi; and, to top it all, the Piazza del Duomo and its cathedral with the Giotto Campanile, and the magnificent East Door of the Baptistry, known as the “Gate of Paradise.”
+You will see Piazza Santa Croce; beautiful Piazza Signoria; Palazzo Vecchio and its courtyard; Loggia dei Lanzi; and, to top it all, Piazza del Duomo and its cathedral with the Giotto Campanile, and the magnificent East Door of the Baptistry, known as the “Gate of Paradise.”
 (Breakfast, Dinner)

 Day 6Montecatini–Pisa–Venice Area